 - Entering Freshmen:

-- An ACT score of 27
+- ACT composite score of 27 or higher; OR

 In what must I major to be a member of the Honors College?